nadlambino/laravel-uploadable/README.md

 ### 3. Storage Options

 When you're uploading your files on cloud storage, oftentimes you want to provide options like visibility, cache control, and other metadata.
-To do so, you can define the `getUploadStorageOptions` in your uploadable model.
+To do so, you can define the `getUploadStorageOptions` in your model.

 ```php
 public function getUploadStorageOptions(): array